 DEFINITION

-The osteopathic physician must demonstrate knowledge of, and the ability to apply, ethical principles in the practice and research of osteopathic medicine, particularly in the areas of confidentiality of patient information, access to care, regulation of care, provision or withholding of care, and the conduct of research.
+The osteopathic physician must demonstrate knowledge and application of ethical and equitable principles relevant to osteopathic medical practice and research, particularly in the areas of confidentiality of patient information, access to care, regulation of care, provision or withholding of care, and the conduct of research.

 MEASURED OUTCOMES